-A Letter From Teddar S. Brooks President and CEO TEdec Systems, Inc.
+A Letter from Teddar S. Brooks, Founder, TEdec Systems, Inc.

 When I incorporated into my practice a word processor (and, I was one of the first attorneys in Cattaraugus County, NY to have one), I migrated the paper “Estate’s Journal” concept to the word processor; thereafter, at the touch of a key (or two) we could prepare schedules to the tax proceedings or an accounting.
 Incorporating the Estate’s Journal into the word processor was certainly better than writing it by hand and then dictating the documents, but it still took an enormous amount of time and energy to handle my trusts and estates, although most of the work was done by my legal staff.
 This certainly provided me with better leverage, but the bottom line was that preparing court inventories, tax proceedings and accountings was still an expensive and costly task for my law office.

-In the early 1980’s I purchased my first computer — one that the salesman said would last me for as long as I would live (it was a ten megabyte hard drive with a 186 [or was it a 286] processor — well, we know what happened to that machine).
-I immediately saw the challenge and hired a computer programmer to take the “Estates Journal” concept and incorporate it into a data base, where at the push of a button I could get any Tax, Court or Property Management report I needed to effectively manage my trusts and estates practice.
+In the early 1980’s I purchased my first computer — one that the salesman said would last me for as long as I would live (it was a ten megabyte hard drive with as 186 [or was it a 286] processor — well, we know what happened to that machine).
+I immediately saw the challenge and hired a computer programmer to take the “Estate’s Journal” concept and incorporate it into a database, where at the push of a button I could get any Tax, Court, or Property Management report I needed to effectively manage my trusts and estates practice.
 I was very soon leveraging my staff better than ever and making more profits in my trust and estates practice than I ever imagined I could.

 I soon became convinced that other law offices would be interested in systemizing their T&E departments and I started to develop the “Estate Journal System” for general application to professional offices handling trusts and estates.
-Recognizing that my practice was not as varied as I needed it to be to develop a software system for general applicability, I sought out and developed an advisory board, representing some of the best trust and estate lawyers in New York State — from such law firms as Hodson Russ Andrews Wood & Goodyear (now, Hodson Russ, LLP Buffalo, NY), Phillips Lytel, Chamberlin D’Amato, and others.
-In total, there were fifteen T&E lawyers who contributed sage advice on how to make TEdec generally applicable to law offices not only in New York State, but also in Pennsylvania, Florida and around the country.
+Recognizing that my practice was not as varied as I needed it to be to develop a software system for general applicability, I sought out and developed an advisory board, representing some of the best trust and estate lawyers in New York State — from such law firms as Hodgson Russ Andrews Wood & Goodyear (now, Hodgson Russ, LLP Buffalo, NY), Phillips Lytel, Chamberlain D’Amanda, and others.
+In total, there were fifteen T&E lawyers who contributed sage advice on how to make TEdec generally applicable to law offices not only in New York State but also in Pennsylvania, Florida, and around the country.

 Over time we have received many suggestions from our user base on how to improve TEdec — and we thank our users for each and every suggestion.
 Many of these suggestions have been incorporated into the TEdec System, and our users have certainly contributed to making TEdec the easiest to use and indeed the Benchmark in Fiduciary Accounting Software — a designation we have earned and one we intend to keep.